trws2/ml_practices_and_resources/day43/README.md

                     - TCP: Larger header (20 bytes minimum) due to additional control information.
                     - UDP: Smaller header (8 bytes), leading to less overhead.
                 - In sum, TCP is reliable and ordered, making it suitable for critical data transmission, while UDP is faster and simpler, ideal for applications that prioritize speed over reliability.
+        - DNS caching improves performance but introduces the risk of stale data.
+Suppose an organization updates its website’s IP address, but many users still access the old IP due to caching.
+Propose a strategy to minimize disruption in such scenarios.
+            - Set a short TTL so that updated record can be fetched.
+            - Use a CDN to help mitigate the cache issue, as CDNs often have their own cache mechanisms and can route user to the correct content regardless of DNS caching
+            - Inform user that there is an update in IP address
+            - Maintain both old and new IP addresses for a period of time before the old address is gone, make both address point to the same server or load balancer.